michaelmangelsdorf/myth/spec.md

 ## Myth CPU/Micro-Controller
 ## OVERVIEW

-Myth is an educational 8-bit toy CPU with a reduced, but hopefully enjoyable feature set.
+Myth is an educational 8-bit CPU with a reduced, but hopefully enjoyable feature set.
 It has no microcoded complex instructions, but care has been taken to allow for practicable programming that should be intuitive to the assembler programmer.

 The project is based on an earlier prototype, built successfully using just under 100 74HC series chips, some CMOS memory and passive components.